ViacomInc/data-point/packages/data-point/README.md

 ##### <a name="transform-object">TransformObject</a>

-A TransformObject is a Object where any property (at any level), that its key starts with the character `$` is treated as a [TransformExpression](#transform-expression).
+A TransformObject is a Object where any property (at any level), that its key starts with the character `$` is treated as a [Reducer](#reducers).
 Properties that do not start with a `$` character will be left untouched.

 When a TransformObject is to be resolved, all TransformExpressions are resolved in parallel, and their values will be injected in place of the TransformExpression.
 Also the `$` character will be removed from the resolved property.